-So that's the permissive will of God, and we have difficulty with that.
-But if you do not understand that and you do not accept that, then about the only thing that is left to you is determinism or fate or life is just a crapshoot, and nobody is in charge.
+So that's the permissive will of God.
+And we have difficulty with that.
+But if you do not understand that and you do not accept that, then about the only thing that is left to you is determinism or fate or life is just a crapshoot.

+And nobody is in charge.
 So we feel that we've got ample biblical evidence to demonstrate that God is able to make even the wrath of man to praise him.

-[9:33] God is able to turn ashes into beauty.
+God is able to turn ashes into beauty.
 God is able to bring something good out of chaos and something that is very, very painful.

-But he does it in his timetable, not ours.
-And that's the thing that really roughed us.
-Not only that, but when he doesn't let us in on what he's doing, and it seems like he has forgotten about our corner of the world, that's frustrating and that's difficult.
+[9:45] But he does it in his timetable, not ours.
+And that's the thing that really rubs us.
+And not only that, but when he doesn't let us in on what he's doing, and it seems like he has forgotten about our corner of the world, that's frustrating and that's difficult.